bednarikjan/bednarikjan.github.io/_posts/2015-06-05-trajectory_clustering.md

 <p>
 The system is based on the modified Hausdorff distance used as a semi-metric to define the similarity measure (affinity) among different trajectories.
 The modification of the Hausdorff distance is necessary to alleviate the imprecision of the trackers producing the trajectories.
 As for the clustering part, either the agglomerative or the spectral clustering can be used.

 The main advantage of the spectral clustering is its ability to find the number of clusters itself.
-Basically first the normalized affinity matrix is created which is then eigen-decomposed end the eigen-values are examined.
+Basically first the normalized affinity matrix is created which is then eigen-decomposed and the eigen-values are examined.
 The number of eigen-values exceedeing the given threshold specifies the maximum number of clusters.
 The clustering itself might be done using standard K-means approach (where each eigen-vector represents one datum) for all possible number of clusters.
 The final number of clusters is chosen according to the distortion score obtained for each clustering attempt.
 For more details see the paper <a href="https://www.google.cz/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CCUQFjAAahUKEwjPmvixuYnJAhWJ0RQKHf1QBMQ&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D5462900&usg=AFQjCNGDZf7nnVD_EuvviQTQOdHtLIeM3A&sig2=0_SachOr4f8vFdW8aF0JZg">Clustering of vehicle trajectories</a>.</p>

 <h2>Implementation</h2>